tomhodgins/responsive.style/src/techniques/partial-attribute-name-match.md

 ---
 title: Selecting Elements with a Partial Attribute Name
 keywords: attribute selector, attribute name, partial attribute, selector, css selector, selector resolver
+description: How can you select an element by matching only part of an attribute it has?
+JavaScript and XPath are aware of an element's attributes, learn how to use them together with CSS to apply styles to an element when all you know is part of an attribute it has.
 ---

 CSS selectors (and `document.querySelector()`) let you select elements by matching the names and values of their attributes.
 It’s possible to match [part of an attribute’s value](https://drafts.csswg.org/selectors/#attribute-representation) using `[attribute*=]`, `[attribute^=]`, `[attribute$=]`, but there’s no way to select an element based on matching only part of an attribute name.